shorebirdtech/shorebird/packages/cutler/FORKING_FLUTTER.md

 `cutler` replaces some of this, but not all of it.
 Keeping these until `cutler` is fully functional.

+## Repository structure

+We maintain forks of:
+* flutter/flutter
+* flutter/engine
+* flutter/buildroot

+We keep our forked changes on the `main` branch of each repo which we rebase periodically on top of `main` from the upstream repo.

+When Flutter makes a release, we make a branch in each repo for the Flutter release and rebase necessary changes from main onto that branch.

+We keep channel branches (e.g. `beta`, `stable`) in the `shorebird` repo but do not do so in the other repos.

+The forked repos have branches corresponding to a Flutter release but do not keep branches corresponding to Shorebird or Flutter channels.

+`cutler` is able to print out all of the hashes in the forked repos for a given Shorebird hash (including any Shorebird channel or release tag).

 ## Keeping our fork up to date

 You need checkouts of all the various repos in the same directory.